fiskaltrust/rollout-doc/technical-operations/troubleshooting/troubleshooting-guide.md

 ## Explanation

 Unfortunately, problems in the context of complex processes cannot always be avoided.
-Please use this Troubleshooting Guide on your way to solve or at least describe a problem.
-This will help you avoid waiting times in case you need to contact support.
+Please use this Troubleshooting Guide on your way to solve or describe a problem.
+If the problem cannot be solved with the described steps, you have at least reduced waiting times and possible queries if you need to contact the Customer Success Team.
 The fiskaltrust.Staff will be happy to handle your requests if you are a PosDealer or a PosCreator.
 Since we do not know the respective constellations of the POS systems on site and therefore cannot advise, we have to refer PosOperators to their PosDealer.
 Country-specific exceptions or individual cases are possible, but as a rule, PosOperators receive high-quality support from their PosDealer in a short time.

 ## Work steps

-* The better a problem is described and studied, the faster a solution will be found.
+The better a problem is described and studied, the faster a solution will be found.

 | steps | description                                                                                                                |
 |:----------------------:|-------------------------------------------------------------------------------------------------------------------------------------|